syncfusion-content/uwp-docs/uwp/SfSpreadsheet/Getting-Started.md

 ## Opening the Existing Excel Workbook

-The Excel Workbook can be opened in SfSpreadsheet using the **Open** method in various ways,
+The Excel Workbook can be opened in SfSpreadsheet using the `Open` method in various ways,

 {% tabs %}
 {% highlight c# %}

-Using Stream,
+//Using Stream,

 spreadsheet.Open (Stream file)

-Using StorageFile,
+//Using StorageFile,

 spreadsheet.Open (StorageFile file)

-Using Workbook,
+//Using Workbook,

 spreadsheet.Open(IWorkbook workbook)